IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/12 Logging SQL Server from OnobardTask.md

 # Example 12 - Logging SQL Server from OnboardTask

-In this example below, we log from Onboard to SQL Server.
+In this example below, we log from OnboardTask to SQL Server.
 The first step is to query the SQL server connection parameters (previously set with IoT Explorer).
-After that We send the data of a water meter to the SQL database.
+After that We send the data of a water meter (in this example a virtual meter) to the SQL database.

   ....